-Social media offers powerful tools that help you generate new leads and turn them into paying customers.
+A social media ecommerce platform offers powerful tools that help you generate new leads and turn them into paying customers.
 If you know your target customers including their interests and demographics, you can leverage the information and run ultra-targeted campaigns.

 Your familiarity with your market will significantly influence the number of sales from social media.